SoftwareEngAhmetDemir/Getir-Task/README.md

  # Run The App npm start for client and npm test to test for Route app.post('/test') example for Request
+ you can try this example in post man :
  {
 "startDate": "2005-10-06",
 "endDate": "2021-10-02",